 iBuumerang being on the market for less than a year; I think it is safe to say that everyone who is thinking about joining the company, should be on alert.

-They got away with at one already, right?
+They got away with one already, right?

-I am not here to raise accusations, but who knows what is going to happen later down the road.
+I am not here to raise accusations, but who knows what is going to happen later down the road?

 Is iBuumerang an MLM or Pyramide Scheme?